17 Sunday roasts with the most

 Old Boot, Stanford Dingley

-The Old Boot in Stanford Dingley is one of those traditional country pubs that ticks all the boxes: roaring fires to hunker down in the winter and a brilliant large garden with lush country views.
+The Old Boot in Stanford Dingley is one of those traditional country pubs that ticks all the boxes: roaring fires, a brilliant large garden with lush country views.
 Unleash the children, grab a large glass of red and relaaaax.
 Plenty of choice here with fully loaded plates of beef, lamb, pork, chicken and venison to devour.
 There are some lovely circular woodland walks nearby so you can justify a massive blowout.
 Tuck in.

 The Swan, Pangbourne